-Full-time employees (30+ hours per week average) are entitled to insurance benefits offered by TEACH on the first day of the calendar month following the completion of sixty (60) days of continuous service.
-Certificated full-time employees are eligible to participate on the first day of the calendar month following the commencement of employment.
+Full-time employees are entitled to insurance benefits offered by TEACH Public Schools.
 These insurance benefits will include medical, dental, vision and life.
+The school will set a defined contribution towards the employee's insurance premiums that are sponsored by TEACH Public Schools.
+This amount will be determined on an annual basis.
+The employee's portion of the monthly premiums will be deducted from the employee's paycheck on a pre-tax basis.

-TEACH will contribute up to \$400 a month towards insurance premiums for eligible non-exempt employees and up to 10% of monthly salary towards insurance premiums for eligible exempt employees.
-Employees are required to contribute to any costs not covered by the employer contribution.
-If insurance premium rates increase, employees are required to contribute to the cost of the increase to retain coverage if cost is over the employer contribution.
-Unless otherwise mandated by law, employees on a leave of absence of more than four (4) months are responsible for selecting continuing health coverage and paying the premium for such coverage through COBRA.
-If you have any benefit related questions while on a leave of absence, please contact the Human Resources Manager.
+If medical insurance premium rates increase, employees may be required to contribute to the cost of the increase to retain coverage.
+Unless otherwise mandated by law, employees on a leave of absence may be responsible for selecting continuing health coverage and paying the premium for such coverage through COBRA.
+If you have any benefit related questions while on a leave of absence, please contact Human Resources via email: hr@teachps.org